Tabletop Sand Robot

 Electronics

-There's also a SD card to store pattern files, a pair of TMC2209s to drive the steppers, and a TSL2561 breakout board to sense ambient light.
+There's also an SD card to store pattern files, a pair of TMC2209s to drive the steppers, and a TSL2561 breakout board to sense ambient light.

 And of course, I'm using my favorite microcontroller to power this thing, the humble dual-core ESP32!